 An Important Note:

 It is important to mention that an Iron Worker must be willing to work in high places, have a good sense of balance, and be alert to potential danger to themselves and others.
 However, the apprenticeship program includes safety training with OSHA Authorized Construction Trainers so that the danger is minimized.
 Additionally Iron Workers must be drug free and willing to submit yearly and random drug screenings upon request.

-- Once you receive your T.A.B.E. test scores, call the Iron Workers Apprenticeship Program at (423) 698-4198 to schedule an application completion appointment/interview.
+Call the Iron Workers Apprenticeship Program at (423) 698-4198 to schedule an application completion appointment/interview.